 Are you able to remove the tubeless sealant from your bike as soon as you return from your ride?
 Then Bio Filth Fighter is a perfect and quick solution.
 Spray the product on the bike, let it soak in for about 1-3 minutes and easily remove the sealant with a brush, sponge or cloth.

-Badass Bubbles works perfectly against caked-on tubeless sealant, for example when cleaning your rims during a tyre change.
+Cleaning your rims during a tyre change.
 The old sealant can best be removed with warm water and a large splash of Badass Bubbles.
 Let it soak for 1 to 3 minutes and then clean with a brush, sponge or cloth.
-It’s child’s play and your wheels will be ready to receive a new application of Barkeeper!
+It’s child’s play, and your wheels will be ready to receive a new application of Barkeeper!

 How much tubeless liquid do you use after a puncture?

 We are often asked how much tubeless sealant you should put in a tyre after a puncture.
 This depends mainly on the width of your tyre and the amount of sealant that escaped in the puncture.
 A 28 mm tyre needs less latex than a wider gravel or MTB tyre.
 The Barkeeper packaging indicates how much tubeless sealant you should put in your tyre.
 If the puncture is small, adding more is not necessary.
 If the hole is big and a lot of sealant has escaped, we recommend adding half the recommended amount.
 Filling your tyre with Barkeeper can easily be done through the valve without having to remove your tyre.